Skip to content

 Edward Richard Henry, Inspector General of Police in the Bengal Presidency (present-day West Bengal and Bangladesh), began developing a workable classification system around 1896.
 Working with two Indian sub-inspectors, Azizul Haque and Hemchandra Bose, who contributed critically to the mathematical design of the classification formula, Henry produced a system that classified each finger individually by pattern type and ridge count or ridge trace, then combined the ten fingers into a two-digit primary classification fraction.
 This fraction sorted cards into 1024 primary groups, small enough that individual-card comparison within a group became feasible.

 The Indian connection to the Henry system's development is frequently underacknowledged.
 The contribution of Haque and Bose to the primary classification formula was documented by Henry himself and is reflected in the Bengali fingerprint bureau's operational records from 1897.
+Their work laid the ground for the friction-ridge biology that modern examinations rest on.
 The Henry system was therefore not a purely British invention but a collaborative product of the Bengal Police's forensic science infrastructure at the turn of the twentieth century.

 The Henry system defines three primary pattern types.
-These are not arbitrary categories; they reflect genuinely different global ridge flow configurations that can be distinguished by any trained examiner in a few seconds from a good-quality rolled or scanned print.
+These are not arbitrary categories; they reflect genuinely different global ridge flow configurations that a trained examiner can distinguish from a good-quality rolled or scanned print.

 A loop is a pattern in which one or more ridges enter from one side of the print (called the open side), curve around to form a recurve shape, and exit on the same side they entered.
 Loops constitute approximately 60 to 65 per cent of all human fingerprints across populations (the proportion varies slightly by population group and by study methodology).
 A whorl is a pattern in which ridges form at least one complete circuit around a central area, or form a related configuration (such as a double loop or a spiral).
 Whorls constitute approximately 30 to 35 per cent of prints.
 An arch is a pattern in which ridges enter from one side, flow across the print with a gentle curve or an upthrust, and exit on the other side without any recurving and without enclosing a central area.
 Arches are the least common pattern, appearing in approximately 5 per cent of prints.